 The Department of Pathology and Laboratory Services offers routine and rare laboratory services 24 hours a day, 7 days a week, 365 days a year.

-Our clinical, pathological and genetic laboratories provide local, regional and national physicians with a full range of diagnostic services that inform their patient care.
+Our clinical, pathological and genetic laboratories provide local, regional, national and international physicians with a full range of diagnostic services that inform their patient care.

 Our laboratory testing plays a key role in the detection, diagnosis and treatment of pediatric, adult and prenatal conditions.
 With state-of-the-art laboratory services, facilities and technologies, we support and guide quality patient care across the pediatric spectrum.

 Our labs offer a wide range of high-quality lab screenings and diagnostic tests with rapid turnaround times, as well as an unmatched scope and capabilities, including diagnostic tests that aren't available anywhere else in the country.
 We provide access to the care and expertise of the Children’s Colorado specialists your child may need and laboratory services such as:

 Our clinical pathologists focus on the diagnosis, treatment and prevention of disease to support your child's care.